laravel/docs/billing.md

     $user->subscription('default')->reportUsage(15);

-If your application offers multiple plans on a single subscription, you will need to use the `reportUsageFor` method to specify the metered plan / price you want to report usage for:
+If your application offers multiple prices on a single subscription, you will need to use the `reportUsageFor` method to specify the metered price you want to report usage for:

     $user = User::find(1);